About

-In our work we incorporate Critical Race Theory, Intersectionality, and Queer Theory as well as learnings from social justice activism and organizing spaces to study and design interactive technologies and games to empower and uplift people of color.
+We study and design interactive technologies and games to empower and uplift people of color, incorporating critical race theory, intersectionality, and queer theory alongside learnings from social justice activism.
 We primarily use qualitative and design research methods to curate counternarratives and create counterspaces.

 We leverage the multidisciplinary nature of human-computer interaction to focus on how different aspects of identity impact human lived experiences with interactive technologies.
 We used mixed research and design methods to investigate, to critique, and to design in these spaces.
 We primarily publish at HCI venues and you can find our work at ACM conferences such as CHI, CSCW, DIS, FDG, and CHI PLAY as well as games venues such as DiGRA and Meaningful Play.